Introduction – What digital marketing channels provide the best ROI?

 What is Attribution?

 This guide also assumes a basic understanding of attribution.
 Attribution is at what point(s) in the journey the conversion is apportioned.
 There are multiple attribution models, with ‘Last Click’ being the most common historically, where all conversions are 100% attributed to the last interaction.
 So, no matter how many parts of the journey there were previously, the last click is given the entire conversion attribution weighting.
-There’s linear, which apportions each interaction equally; for example, if a visitor search on Google, clicks on the ad, then sees a remarketing ad on Facebook, then decides to Google search and then finally visit the website directly each one of the four stages would be given 25% of the conversion attribution.
+There’s linear, which apportions each interaction equally; for example, if a visitor searches on Google, clicks on the ad, then sees a remarketing ad on Facebook, then decides to Google search and then finally visits the website directly, each one of the four stages would be given 25% of the conversion attribution.

 Attribution is much more complicated than this, as an interaction occurring at a specific part of the process could influence the conversion journey without it being obvious.
 Accurate attribution could only be possible by looking at all trips to see where the interaction was placed in the customer journey and then correlating this to the conversion rate.
-Checking the conversion rate correlation at any point in the customer journey vs the correlation at a specific part of the journey would help to establish the weighting.
+Checking the conversion rate correlation at any point in the customer journey versus the correlation at a specific part of the journey would help establish the weighting.

 CPC Bids – What is Cost-per-click?

 Let’s start with the fundamentals, CPC (cost-per-click) bid prices.
-A CPC is how much you pay per click, and CPC bids are not an auction, resulting in whoever pays more showing higher.
+A CPC is how much you pay per click, and CPC bids are an auction, resulting in whoever pays more showing higher.

 More recently, Google has moved to include TCPA (target cost per acquisition) and target ROAS (return on ad spend).
 This is great (in a way, as it makes it easier), but it gives responsibility to Google, along with obfuscating the data so that you can’t see what is going on.
 If you use this strategy, you must investigate and optimise the lead value.
 At the same time, ROAS shows you the value (but may not show you the actual lifetime value).

-CPC can be impacted by keyword quality score, and your Ad CTR could be impacted by ad strength – an Excellent Ad Strength and a 10 out of 10 for keyword quality score is what you aim for.
+CPC can be impacted by keyword quality score, and your Ad CTR could be impacted by ad strength – an excellent ad strength and a 10 out of 10 for keyword quality score is what you aim for.
 Ad strength does not impact CPC or quality score.

 Below is an infographic showing how quality scores can impact CPC:

 As shown above, you will pay more for the click if you have a lower quality score.
 This is particularly important if you have a fixed budget, as you want to get as many clicks as possible.
-I say this with the significant caveat that you do not want to sacrifice the quality of clicks in favour of getting more clicks, you want to get more high-quality clicks for less cost, and I shall explain why in the article below.
+I say this with the significant caveat that you do not want to sacrifice the quality of clicks in favour of getting more clicks; you want to get more high-quality clicks for less cost, and I shall explain why in the article below.

 How do CPC prices vary?